JacobSanford/docker-mariadb-snapshot/docs/important-considerations.md

 ## Sensitive Data
 Database snapshots may contain sensitive, personal, or confidential data.
 Ensure that snapshot files are stored securely and access is restricted.

+## Non-Default rsnapshot Configuration
+By default, rsnapshot uses a rotation mechanism to manage snapshots in a hierarchy. docker-mariadb-snapshot instead leverages the `sync_first     1` rsnapshot configuration item.

+Consequently, running docker-mariadb-snapshot with any frequency level as an argument __will always snapshot the live data before performing the rotation__, and rotation only happens within the level you invoke.
+See the [Understanding the RSnapshot Configuration](rsnapshot.md) document for more details.

 ## Container Restart Policies
 The image ENTRYPOINT will return a non-zero exit code if any part of the snapshot process fails (even if only one database snapshot in many fails).